You may never have heard of ring avulsions or “degloving” before it happened to Tonight Show host Jimmy Fallon. FYI: Don’t Google it!

 Who’s most at risk?

 If you wear rings, you’ll always have some chance of a risk.
-Whether you wear a wedding ring or are making a fashion statement, anyone who wears a ring could potentially be at risk of degloving.
+Whether you wear a wedding ring or are making a fashion statement, anyone who wears a ring could potentially be at risk for a degloving injury.
 That said, most often these injuries occur to those dealing with machinery or active careers, such as police officers, first responders, the military or food services.

 How do you prevent ring avulsions?